 \section{Introduction}

-The U.S. Department of Transportation (USDOT) has recently outlined a national plan to introduce Vehicle-to-Everything (V2X) technologies to roadways, aiming to reduce traffic-related fatalities and injuries \cite{USDOT}.
-As the potential benefits of Connected and Autonomous Vehicles (CAVs) continue to gain recognition, there has been an increase in research exploring their capabilities and applications~\cite{zhang2023spatial, Hyldmar_2019,Miller_2020}.
-Multi-Agent Reinforcement Learning (MARL) has shown great promise in autonomous vehicle research, particularly in learning optimal decision-making strategies in dynamic environments \cite{zhang2023spatial, Zhang_2024, Han_2022, marl_ieee_survey, han2022behavior}.
-MARL-based decision-making strategies for CAVs promise to enhance road safety, reduce traffic congestion, and improve transportation efficiency, and the benefits can be further improved with communication between vehicles and surrounding infrastructure.
-However, despite these advances, there is currently no open-source testbed designed to support MARL methodology validations considering the above mentioned functions, existing testbed either lack open-source code or some components to validate the full stack design~\cite{Testbed_survey24, Hyldmar_2019, Shao2019, Tang2024}.
-This gap in available resources significantly limits the ability to develop and test MARL-based decision-making algorithms in realistic, CAV-specific contexts.
+The U.S. Department of Transportation (USDOT) has recently outlined a national strategy to deploy Vehicle-to-Everything (V2X) technologies on U.S. roadways, with the goal of reducing traffic-related fatalities and improving overall transportation safety~\cite{USDOT}.
+As the potential of Connected and Autonomous Vehicles (CAVs) continues to attract interest, a growing body of research has explored their applications and societal benefits~\cite{zhang2023spatial, Hyldmar_2019, Miller_2020}.
+Multi-Agent Reinforcement Learning (MARL) has emerged as a promising paradigm for decision-making in autonomous driving, demonstrating the ability to learn cooperative and adaptive strategies in dynamic traffic environments~\cite{zhang2023spatial, Zhang_2024, Han_2022, marl_ieee_survey, han2022behavior}.
+By leveraging inter-agent communication, MARL-based CAV coordination strategies can enhance road safety, mitigate congestion, and improve efficiency.
+Despite these advances, no open-source testbed currently supports the full development and evaluation of MARL methods for CAVs.
+Existing testbeds are often closed-source, incomplete, or lack the necessary components to validate end-to-end multi-agent frameworks~\cite{Testbed_survey24, Hyldmar_2019, Shao2019, Tang2024}.
+This gap significantly limits progress toward validating robust and safe MARL algorithms in realistic CAV contexts.

-Deep reinforcement learning in robots has garnered significant attention~\cite{Tang2024}.
-However, sim-to-real transfer still presents substantial challenges, primarily due to the discrepancies between simulated and actual environments.
-It is challenging to simulate the rich real-world complexities such as noise, uncertainties, scenarios, etc. These discrepancies can lead to performance degradation when policies trained in simulation are deployed in real-world scenarios, and methods like domain randomization~\cite{MARL_hardware_ICRA25, MARL_race_CoRL23} significantly increases training computational cost.
-Moreover, ensuring safety is critical for multi-agent systems.
-CAVs operate in dynamic environments where interactions with other vehicles and human operators are frequent, and unsafe actions could lead to catastrophic failures.
-For CAVs, state or model uncertainties, sensor inaccuracies, and communication delays must be properly managed to ensure the robustness, safety, and effectiveness of the learned policies under real-world conditions.
-Hence, it is crucial to incorporate mechanisms that guarantee safety during both learning and deployment to real-world system phases under uncertainties.